awsdocs/amazon-aurora-user-guide/doc_source/CHAP_SettingUp_Aurora.md

     + You must specify the default DB subnet group\.
 If this is the first DB cluster you have created in the AWS Region, Amazon RDS will create the default DB subnet group when it creates the DB cluster\.
   + **User\-defined VPC** — If you want to specify a user\-defined VPC when you create a DB cluster:
     + Make sure to create a *VPC security group* that authorizes connections from the application or service to the Aurora DB cluster\.
 Use the **Security Group** option on the VPC console or the AWS CLI to create VPC security groups\.
 For information, see [Step 3: Create a VPC security group](USER_VPC.WorkingWithRDSInstanceinaVPC.md#USER_VPC.CreateVPCSecurityGroup)\.
     + The VPC must meet certain requirements in order to host DB clusters, such as having at least two subnets, each in a separate availability zone\.
-For information, see [Amazon Virtual Private Cloud VPCs and Amazon Aurora](USER_VPC.md)\.
+For information, see [Amazon VPC VPCs and Amazon Aurora](USER_VPC.md)\.
     + You must specify a DB subnet group that defines which subnets in that VPC can be used by the DB cluster\.
-For information, see the DB Subnet Group section in [Working with a DB instance in a VPC](USER_VPC.WorkingWithRDSInstanceinaVPC.md#Overview.RDSVPC.Create)\.
+For information, see the DB Subnet Group section in [Working with a DB cluster in a VPC](USER_VPC.WorkingWithRDSInstanceinaVPC.md#Overview.RDSVPC.Create)\.
 + **High availability: **Do you need failover support?
 On Aurora, a Multi\-AZ deployment creates a primary instance and Aurora Replicas\.
 You can configure the primary instance and Aurora Replicas to be in different Availability Zones for failover support\.
 We recommend Multi\-AZ deployments for production workloads to maintain high availability\.
 For development and test purposes, you can use a non\-Multi\-AZ deployment\.
 For more information, see [High availability for Amazon Aurora](Concepts.AuroraHighAvailability.md)\.
 + **IAM policies: **Does your AWS account have policies that grant the permissions needed to perform Amazon RDS operations?
 If you are connecting to AWS using IAM credentials, your IAM account must have IAM policies that grant the permissions required to perform Amazon RDS operations\.
 For more information, see [Identity and access management for Amazon Aurora](UsingWithRDS.IAM.md)\.
 + **Open ports: **What TCP/IP port will your database be listening on?
 The firewall at some companies might block connections to the default port for your database engine\.
 If your company firewall blocks the default port, choose another port for the new DB cluster\.
 Note that once you create a DB cluster that listens on a port you specify, you can change the port by modifying the DB cluster\.